Closing the #UsageGap Leaving No One Behind

 The barriers to usage

 The Usage Gap also disproportionately affects single-parent families.
-For example, of the total amount of poverty-stricken families in Canada, 42% cannot afford Internet access.
+For example, of the total amount of poverty-stricken families in Canada, 42% cannot afford internet access.
 This has a huge impact on younger family members academically, as a study discovered that home Internet connectivity accounts for a 7% increase in graduation rates.

 The GSMA is calling upon all stakeholders to take targeted and informed action that addresses the needs of the unconnected and the barriers they face in accessing and using the internet.
 Strategies must factor in the structural issues underpinning disparities in adoption and use, such as differences in income and education, and restrictive social norms.